anamoya-tech/ecommerce-customer-revenue-analysis/README.md

 - **December 2011 explicitly excluded**

 **Reason for exclusion:**
-December 2011 is a **partial month** in the dataset and shows **abnormally high return behavior**, which would bias monthly KPI comparisons (especially return rate metrics).
+December 2011 is a **partial month** in the dataset and shows **abnormally high return behavior**, which would bias monthly KPI comparisons (particularly return-related metrics).

 All SQL logic and Tableau visualizations **strictly reflect Jan–Nov 2011 only**.